 Cash, checks, money orders, and credit cards are accepted for all other types of payments due to the Town of Knightdale.
-Such payments typically include payments for citations, licenses, registration for Parks & Recreation programs, nuisance abatement charges, zoning fees, and inspection fees.
+These payments are typically for citations, licenses, registration for Parks & Recreation programs, nuisance abatement charges, zoning fees, and inspection fees.

 Where can I pay my water/sewer/garbage bill?

-What methods of payment are accepted for my Wake County taxes bill?
+What types of payment methods are accepted for my Wake County tax bill?